Tourist Map of Lille – Where History Meets Modernity

 How accessible is Lille for people with disabilities?

-Lille has made significant efforts to increase its accessibility for people with disabilities.
+Lille has made significant strides in increasing its accessibility for people with disabilities.
 Most of the city's top attractions, including the Palais des Beaux-Arts, the LAM, and the Citadel, are wheelchair accessible.
 The public transportation system, including the metro, buses, and trams, also provides facilities for people with mobility issues.